-After we put in thorough research into rain gauge design and options on the market, we ordered up the products and sent them to Clark.
-She mounted the monitors around her garden/mini-farm to keep them away from the influences of trees and buildings.
-She then took readings every morning through the course of two multi-day tropical storms that rolled through.
-After measuring the openings of each gauge to get a sense of how well they would capture rain in windy weather, she paid close attention to how easy it was to read and record the measurements from each contender.
-She also made note of how simple or challenging each one was to take down and empty.
-For the two digital and wireless sensors, she scrolled through all their measurement options and compared their ease of use.
-She then scrutinized the construction of each one to see how long they're liable to last.
+After researching rain gauge design and options on the market, we ordered the top products at retail prices.
+Our lead tester mounted the monitors around her garden/mini-farm to keep them away from the influences of trees and buildings.
+We then took readings every morning during two multi-day tropical storms.
+After measuring each gauge's opening to understand how well they capture rain in windy weather, we paid close attention to how easy it was to read and record the measurements from each contender.
+We also noted how simple or challenging each one was to take down and empty.
+For the three digital and wireless sensors, we scrolled through their measurement options and compared their ease of use.
+Finally, we scrutinized the construction of each one to see how long they were likely to last.

 Analysis and Test Results

-We gotta say that we love rain gauges.
-How cool is it that free clean water falls from the sky?
-Monitoring it well can tell you everything from how often you should water your garden to which rivers are likely to be running.
-Keep reading to find the right tool to start your weather watching journey as we dissect the key performance metrics we used to evaluate each model with hands-on testing.
+We love tracking rainfall.
+How cool is it that free, clean water falls from the sky?
+Monitoring it well can tell you everything from how often you should water your garden to which rivers will likely run.
+Keep reading to find the right tool to start or continue your weather-watching journey as we dissect the key performance metrics used to evaluate each model with hands-on testing.

-To get the most accurate readings, record measurements at the same time of day.
+Record measurements at the same time of day to get the most accurate readings.
 The morning is best before evaporation ramps up for the day.
-Then dump them out.
-The OutdoorHome gauge recommends that you get two gauges to place about 20 feet apart so you can average the readings in case one was affected by factors like wind.
+Then dump the gauge if you need to.
+The OutdoorHome gauge recommends that you get two gauges to place about 20 feet apart so you can average the readings in case one is affected by factors like wind.

-NEWA does assure us that even manual gauges that aren't four inches in diameter are fairly accurate, and that accuracy is mostly a function of the user.
-How well do you place your rain gauge, and how careful are you when you read it?
-For that reason, we expect the OutdoorHome, AcuRite Easy Read, and La Crosse Easy Read to be accurate enough to help you satisfy your curiosity, or manage your landscaping or garden.
+NEWA does assure us that even manual gauges that aren't four inches in diameter are fairly accurate and that accuracy is mostly a function of the user.
+It's important to place your rain gauge well and to read it carefully.
+For that reason, we expect the OutdoorHome, AcuRite Easy Read, and La Crosse Easy Read to be accurate enough to manage your landscaping or garden as well.

 Ease of Use

-Using digital monitors involves more work up front, but they are easier to use day-to-day, mostly because they dump themselves.
-The manual monitors just require a few screws to install, but you need to dump them and record the data (if you care to) every time it rains.
+Using digital monitors involves more work up front, but they are easier to use day-to-day, mostly because they empty themselves.
+The manual monitors require a few screws to install, but you must dump them and record data (if you care to) every time it rains.

-Of the manual gauges, the La Crosse and AccuRite Easy Read 5-inch gauges are the easiest to use overall.
-Just stab them in the ground away from obstructions and pick them back up to read the results and pour them out.
-The La Crosse is easier still since it's measurements are in simple 1/10 of an inch measurements.
-The AccuRite makes for slightly more complicated math with 1/8 inch increments.
+Of the manual gauges, the La Crosse and AcuRite Easy Read gauges are the simplest.
+Just push them into the ground away from obstructions and pick them back up to read the results.
+The La Crosse is especially simple since its measurements are in one-tenth inch increments.
+The AcuRite makes for more complicated math with increments of one-eighth inch.

-The EZ Read Jumbo isn't far behind.
-You just need a screwdriver to mount the bracket and need to pull out a small tab at the bottom to empty it.
+The EZ Read Jumbo is also incredibly straightforward.
+All you need is a screwdriver to mount the bracket.
 Reading the two-inch tall numbers is a breeze.
-The Straus Precision Gauge takes a few more steps and a bit of precision, but it's far from difficult to use.
-The sturdier bracket still just requires a screwdriver, and perhaps a level to install.
-When you measure totals over an inch, you will need to pour water from the larger cylinder into the smaller one using the included funnel, but we rather enjoy the ritual.
+The Stratus Precision and Outback Blue gauges take a few more steps and a bit of precision but are far from difficult to use.
+The sturdy brackets just require a screwdriver and perhaps a level to install.
+When you measure totals over an inch, you will need to pour water from the larger cylinders into the smaller ones using the included funnels, but we rather enjoy the ritual.

-The OutdoorHome option has a small, easy to mount plate, which it slides off quickly for reading and dumping.
-But the colorless numbers and odd increment fractions (1/16th of an inch) make it awkward, although the metric measurements on the left-hand side are convenient.
-The La Crosse Waterfall takes two hands to dump, and the red float washes out with the water, but it's not that annoying.
+The OutdoorHome option has a small, easy-to-mount plate, which slides off quickly for a reading.
+Unfortunately, the colorless numbers and odd increment fractions (one-sixteenth of an inch) make it awkward to read.
+The metric measurements on the left-hand side are convenient.
+The La Crosse Waterfall takes two hands to dump, and the red float washes out with the water.

-The manual gauges appear to our testers as more likely to outlast both digital versions.
-The Straus and OutdoorHome gauges are made of particularly sturdy plastic.
-Both rely on raised plastic bars to serve as measurement markers, meaning they are likely to last despite heavy UV exposure.
+We think the manual gauges will likely outlast the digital versions.
+The Stratus and OutdoorHome gauges are made of particularly sturdy plastic.
+Both rely on raised plastic bars to serve as measurement markers, which are likely to last despite heavy UV exposure.

-The Waterfall and the two Easy Read options, the AcuRite and La Crosse, are made of mid-thickness plastic, with measurement readings that could fade in the sun.
+The Outback Blue, Waterfall, and the two Easy Read options from AcuRite and La Crosse are made of mid-thickness plastic.
 Still, they all seem ready to last years.
-The EZRead Jumbo is made of the thinnest plastic, with painted on numbers that could fade under the sun.
-Our lead teaser had one for years in childhood.
+The EZRead Jumbo is made of what seems like the thinnest plastic in the test, with painted-on numbers that could fade under the sun.
+Our lead tester had one for years in childhood.
 The letters eventually faded, and the funnel cracked.

 We hope this review helps you understand how rain gauges work and which model best suits your needs.
-We're wishing you beautiful weather, even when that gorgeous weather comes in the form of a solid downpour.
+We wish you beautiful weather, even when it comes in the form of a solid downpour.

 — Clark Tate